obycodes/Allowlist-dApp/hardhat-tuts/README.md

-# This is a simple allowlist contract using Hardhat.
+# This is a simple allowlist contract deployed with Hardhat.

-This project demonstrates of how to create allowlists, tests that the allowlist is error free, and deploys the smart contract to Goerli testnet with a script.
+This project demonstrates how to create allowlists, tests that the allowlist is error free, and deploys the smart contract to Goerli testnet using a script.

 Technology Used:
 ```